aol/cyclops/readme.md

 ##Example 11 : 'Infinite' generators & iterators

 SimpleReact provides a mechanism over JDK Stream iterate and generate which will create 'infinite' Streams of data to react to.
-Because SimpleReact eagerly converts these Streams into Streams of active CompletableFutures, the SimpleReact api always requires a maximum size parameter to be set.
+Because SimpleReact eagerly collects these Streams (when converting to *active* CompletableFutures), the SimpleReact api always requires a maximum size parameter to be set.

 	List<String> strings = new SimpleReact()
 				.<Integer> react(() -> count++ ,SimpleReact.times(4))